 area, particularly along the Pacolet River.

-There was an important ironworks and settlement at what is now Glendale.
+important ironworks and settlement at what is now Glendale.

 Revolutionary War events and battles swirled around the area that was